-Editor's Tip: All types of pothos can be toxic if ingested, to both children and pets.
+Test Garden Tip: All types of pothos can be toxic if ingested, to both children and pets.

 These bright tropicals are in a family of plants that consists of thousands of different species.
-Though they vary in care depending on the specific species, most bromeliads grown as houseplants will have similar needs: filtered light, plenty of moisture in the air, and a temperate indoor climate.
+Though they vary in care depending on the specific species, most bromeliads grown as houseplants will have similar needs: Bright, filtered light, plenty of moisture in the air, and a temperate indoor climate.
 Most are prized for their incredibly colorful, variegated foliage and long-lasting color.
 Some common, easy-to-care-for varieties include Scarlet Star (Guzmania lingulata), Blushing Bromeliad (Neoregelia carolinae, shown), and the incredibly prehistoric-looking Urn Plant (Aechmea fasciata).

 Also part of the bromeliad family, these beauties are commonly referred to as air plants.
 The specimens that fall into the Tillandsia genus (we're talking hundreds and hundreds of species) are beloved for their ability to grow without soil, or without necessarily being planted at all.
-In the right environment, they hardly require any care whatsoever.
+In the right environment, they hardly need any care whatsoever.
 What's the right environment beyond the jungles of South America?
 You guessed it, the bathroom.
 If you have a shower with a bright window, even better.
 They'll love to have occasional shower overspray, and they'll soak up all that trapped humidity.
 If your air plant doesn't quite get enough moisture from the air, you can mist it, or give it a good soak every few weeks (depending on how dry your climate is).
-Some common varieties include Tillandsia xerographica (shown), Tillandsia bergeri, and Tillandsia ionantha.
+Some common varieties include Tillandsia xerographica, Tillandsia bergeri, and Tillandsia ionantha.

-Editor's Tip: The more silvery the foliage, the more drought-tolerant it is.
+Test Garden Tip: The more silvery the foliage, the more drought-tolerant it is.

 Editor's Tip: This plant is considered mildly toxic to people and animals when ingested.

 11 Heartleaf Philodendron